Profile Banner

 Google Cybersecurity Professional Certificate (v2)

-Earned through Coursera, this certification covers nine professional courses totaling 130+ hours of guided cybersecurity training.
+Earned through Coursera, this certification covers eight professional courses totaling 130+ hours of guided cybersecurity training.
 The curriculum includes hands-on labs and defensive practices, focusing on incident response, network security, threat analysis, SIEM management, and Python automation.

 Courses Completed